-Rezoning Program.
-Rezoning to provide additional capacity for lower income RHNA categories, and to meet the Sites Inventory requirements of state law.

-Rezone to provide additional high density residential sites.
-To provide a sufficient buffer for the County's very low, low, and moderate income RHNA categories, as presented in the Sites Inventory, in order to ensure that if some currently identified sites are ultimately undeveloped or developed with densities or a different affordability mix than assumed by the Sites Inventory, the County will rezone 87 parcels constituting roughly 30 acres in the unincorporated Colma, Broadmoor, and Harbor Industrial areas to allow residential development by-right at densities of at least 87 and up to 120 units per acre, with a minimum density of at least 30 units per acre, as shown in the Sites Inventory in Appendix E. At least 22 of the identified sites, constituting 22 acres, will be developable with 16 or more units under the new zoning.
+- Rezoning Program.
+Rezoning to provide additional capacity for lower income RHNA categories, and to meet the Sites Inventory requirements of state law. - A Rezone to provide additional high density residential sites.
+To provide a sufficient buffer for the County's very low, low, and moderate income RHNA categories, as presented in the Sites Inventory, in order to ensure that if some currently identified sites are ultimately undeveloped or developed with densities or a different affordability mix than assumed by the Sites Inventory, the County will rezone up to 89 parcels constituting up to 30 acres in the unincorporated Colma, Broadmoor, and Harbor Industrial areas to allow residential development by-right at up to 87 units per acre, as shown in the Sites Inventory in Appendix E. At least 22 of the identified sites, constituting 22 acres, will be developable with 16 or more units under the new zoning.

-Implementation Target: Rezoning of 87 parcels and 30 acres to allow high density residential multifamily development by right.
+Implementation Target: Rezoning of up to 89 parcels and 30 acres to allow high density residential multifamily development by right.